Bryan-Guner-Backup/bgoonz-cv-portfolio/content/pages/faq.md

         answer: |+
           A Random Walk Down Wall Street

-      - question: How it this different from what we have today?
+      - question: What's your favorite non-business book?
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a